It's About Time | Living with the Rebbe | A Slice of Life | What's New

 The Rebbe Writes | All Together | A Word from the Director | Thoughts that Count

 Haven't we all, at one time or another, had the thought that it would be great to add a few hours to the day?

 And that's why articles like "Ten Ways to Create More Time in Your Day" and "How to Get Seven More Hours in Your Day" abound.

 Yet, even after we've decided to try and "simplify" our lives - whittling away at commitments, time-consuming activities, energy-wasters, relationships that aren't going anywhere - there still need to be more than 24 hours in the day!

 With such stressful and packed lives, who would even dream of adding something to his/her "to do" list?

-And yet, that's exactly what Judaism demands of us!
+And yet, increasing our commitments is exactly what Judaism demands of us.

 Lest someone think they can put Torah study off until they reach the "golden years," think again.
 Our Sages weren't just giving encouragement to people with time on their hands.
 They understood well the human psyche, so much so that they also enjoined us, "Do not say, 'When I will have free time I will study,' for perhaps you will never have free time.'"

 But Torah study can add quality and quantity to our 24 hours, in essence stretching them to their maximum.

 Studying Torah, not in a haphazard fashion, but actually setting aside time on a regular basis to expand one's Jewish knowledge can actually help save time.